dtnorth/terraform-image-processor/README.md

 For simplicity, no VPC, EC2, ECS OR EKS or traditional cloud structures are required.

-The architecture is optimized for **cost-effectiveness**, utilizing AWS's free-tier offerings and minimizing unnecessary expenses.
+The architecture is optimized for **cost-effectiveness**, utilizing AWS's free-tier offerings and minimizing unnecessary expense.

 ---